Angierika9/Angierika9/README.md

 - 👋 Hi, I’m @Angierika9
-- 👀 I’m interested in ...lesaning about A.I.
-Art
+- 👀 I’m interested in ...learning about stable diffusion Art
 - 🌱 I’m currently learning ...learning to use A.I.
 Art
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...angierika9@gmail.com